Cam McHarg: Feature films

-McHarg plays Dave Greenfield in Kirby McClure's feature film debut Spaghetti Junction which premiered at the Austin Film Festival, the Manchester Film Festival, and the San Diego Film Festival. and is currently streaming on Amazon Prime Video.
+In Kirby McClure's feature film Spaghetti Junction (2021), McHarg played Dave Greenfield, a grieving alcoholic father.
+The film premiered at the Austin Film Festival and subsequently screened at the Manchester Film Festival and the San Diego International Film Festival.
+Spaghetti Junction was the first of McHarg's films to be widely released on streaming platforms such as Amazon Prime Video.